 Given this, your current CEO/ remaining co-CEO should be heavily involved in the interview and hiring process.
 You need to make sure that they can co-operate well with the new hire so that they can be comfortable and confident that adding a co-CEO, will benefit the business.

 Given this, if you are thinking of adding a co-CEO, you can do with all the help you can get as you will need to offload the majority of the work to an external executive search process, You must allow for your remaining CEO to focus on their core tasks and responsibilities.
-I’d recommend partnering with an executive search firm.
+I’d recommend partnering with a CEO executive search firm.
 If you would like help recruiting executive talent in your region or from your specific business industry, please contact me and I can connect you to the best specialists.

 Not sure if Executive Search Can help your business? take my quiz to find out if it can!